Petlja/TextualProgrammingInPython/source/13_Defining functions/2_Quiz 1.md

 **Task - Geographic coordinates in the format for the old map**

-After you realized that the old map from the previous assignment was a joke, you decided to make a similar joke to someone.
+After you realized that the old map from the previous assignment was a joke, you decided to prank someone in a similar fasion.
 You have selected a nearby location and read coordinates from your GPS device.
 Now you need to convert the coordinates from the device in real degrees into whole degrees, whole minutes and rounded seconds, to create a proper "old" map.
 ```

 &#160;    Complete the started program that performs this conversion.